 Farlington welcomes international students and provides for the educational and cultural needs of students from all over the world.
 They participate fully in academic and extra-curricular activities while improving their English and gaining high grades in the English education system.

-For students for whom English is a second (or sometimes third) language, specialist EAL teachers provide additional support appropriate to their needs and, where possible, one to one support is be offered, particularly in the Sixth Form.
+For students for whom English is a second (or sometimes third) language, specialist EAL teachers provide additional support appropriate to their needs and, where possible, one-to-one support is offered, particularly in the Sixth Form.
 This ensures that all students have access to the whole curriculum.
-In addition we offer an English language programme tailored to suit the individual to enabling every student to achieve success in all subject areas.
+In addition, we offer an English language programme tailored to suit the individual, enabling every student to achieve success in all subject areas.